cpj/winter-2012/01_week_one/README.md

 ### html and css:
 - Watch all the videos at dontfeartheinternet.com
 - Watch and follow along with this series: http://teamtreehouse.com/library/design-foundations/html/introduction
+- Read the full description of the Skeleton CSS framework at [getskeleton.com](http://www.getskeleton.com/).

 ### development environment:
 - Watch and follow along with the intro and first 3 chapters of Unix for Mac OS X Users from lynda.com. http://www.lynda.com/Mac-OS-X-10-6-tutorials/Unix-for-Mac-OS-X-Users/78546-2.html